About Us

 What is the Ms. JD Fellowship?

 In 2010, Ms. JD founded a project in partnership with the ABA Commission on Women in the Profession, the Ms. JD Fellowship.
-The Ms. JD Fellowship as created in order to promote mentoring and professional development for future female attorneys.
+The Ms. JD Fellowship was created in order to promote mentoring and professional development for future female attorneys.

 What does the Ms. JD Fellowship entail?

 Each spring, Ms. JD selects a group of outstanding rising 3L students (dual degree candidates entering their last year may also apply) as Fellowship recipients.
-The Fellowship continues until May of 2024, during which:
+The Fellowship continues until May of 2026, during which:

 • Each Fellow is paired with a mentor and will meet regularly with their mentor to develop a long lasting relationship.